 FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE PARTY METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS CITY OF AUSTIN ACTION ITEMS 10 The City's efforts to institute cross-departmental planning will include a focus on improvement of infrastructure and housing development in areas of minority/low-income concentration and integration of housing for different incomes in these areas.
 The City's historical lack of enforcement of city codes governing the maintenance of housing stock in different neighborhoods disproportionately impacts protected classes, influences housing preferences and restricts access to opportunities.
 City of Austin To be determined; may be integrated into regional work plan.
-Not applicable 11 online list and map of units created through city incentives Information on housing choice is not widely available in languages other than English and/or in accessible formats.
+Not applicable 11 Collaborate with partners and disseminate data to develop an online list and map of units created through city incentives and developer agreement programs to increase information available to members of protected classes.
+Information on housing choice is not widely available in languages other than English and/or in accessible formats.
 No information is available to people who are members of protected classes about possibilities to live in housing that was created in higher opportunity areas through city incentive and developer agreement programs.
 City of Austin To be determined.
 HACA and AAHC properties are required to develop individualized marketing plans to market to protected classes and to those populations that are least likely to apply to each property, thus working to decrease segregation in housing.
 This includes marketing to protected classes about our housing vacancies in higher opportunity areas.
-HACA is working with stakeholders to procde a search app that includes a full inventory of almost 3,000 affordable housing properties.
-This app will be launched at the end of 2019 which enables users to search for landfords that take Section 8 vouchers as well as identifying areas of higher opportunity.
-12 Improve connections between low income populations and employment opportunities Dispartites in access to opportunity (access to healthy food, quality schools, transit, sidewalks, safe neighborhoods) that affect African Americans, persons of Hispanic descent, Native Americans, persons with disabilities, large families and families with children.
-Disproportionale housing needs in general.
+HACA is working with stakeholders to procede a search app that includes a full inventory of almost 3,000 affordable housing properties.
+This app will be launched at the end of 2019 which enables users to search for landiords that take Section 8 vouchers as well as identifying areas of higher opportunity.
+12 Improve connections between low income populations and employment opportunities Disparities in access to opportunity (access to healthy food, quality schools, transit, sidewalks, safe neighborhoods) that affect.
+African Americans, persons of Hisparic descent, Native Americans, persons with disabilities, large families and families with children.
+Disproportionate housing needs in general.
 City of Austin Staff will bring this barrier and its impacts to the attention of the City of Austin representatives on the Capital Metro board of directors.
-HACA's initiative, Bringing Health Home, is piloting at one of our properties to bring health and wellness education to those residents.
+HACA's initiative, Bringing Health Home, is plioting at one of our properties to bring health and wellness education to those residents.
 Also, HACA maintains a Workforce Development team as well as working with community partners to provide tools to residents, helping them to work their way to long-term self-sufficiency.
-HACA also is in the final year of a HUD-funded Jobs Plus program which has resulted in higher numbers of residents starting new employment as well as increasing the average income of those families by \$6,254 per year.
-HACA also offers other self-sufficiency programs that assists with education, job training, job readiness, financial management, and preparing for homeownership.
+HACA also is in the final year of a HUD-hunded Jobs Plus program which has resulted in higher numbers of residents starting new employment as well as increasing the average income of those families by \$6,254 per year.
+HACA also offers other self-sufficiency programs that assists with education, job training, job readness, financial management, and preparing for homeownership.